kuzzleio/kuzzle/doc/2/api/api-protocols/1-http/index.md

 The HTTP protocol is widely used to build APIs.

-This protocol consumes **less energy** and allows easily **compression** or **caching** of requests.
+This protocol consumes **less energy** and easily allows **compression** or **caching** of requests.

 ::: info
 The use of the HTTP protocol is recommended when the client is in an environment requiring energy saving. (e.g. IoT device, smartphone)
 :::

-However it is **quite slow** because each request requires to establish a new connection to the server.
+However it can be **quite slow** because each request usually requires to establish a new connection to the server.
+Some clients, such as browsers, keep connections open to speed things up, but you shouldn't count on that.

 ::: warning
-The HTTP protocol cannot maintain a persistent connection and therefore it is not possible to use the features of the [Realtime Engine](/core/2/guides/main-concepts/6-realtime)
+The HTTP protocol is not meant to maintain persistent connections.
+It is therefore not possible to use Kuzzle's [Realtime Engine](/core/2/guides/main-concepts/6-realtime)
 :::

 ### Configuration